BhargavKadali39/QRcode_using_python/README.md

 Required instructions for installing the modules!

+For QRcode module:

     pip install qrcode[pil]

+For numpy module:

+    pip install numpy

 Here 'pil' is included because in order to make the qrcode module work we need another module called pillow.
 Hence [pil] is included to make concurrent downloads with single command.